expressjs/expressjs.com/pt-br/guide/database-integration.md

 ---
 ### TRANSLATION INSTRUCTIONS FOR THIS SECTION:
 ### TRANSLATE THE VALUE OF THE title ATTRIBUTE AND UPDATE THE VALUE OF THE lang ATTRIBUTE.
 ### DO NOT CHANGE ANY OTHER TEXT.
 layout: page
 title: Integração de banco de dados do Express
 menu: guide
 lang: pt-br
-redirect_from: "/guide/database-integration.html"
 ### END HEADER BLOCK - BEGIN GENERAL TRANSLATION
 ---